Cohomology and deformations of oriented dialgebras: Introduction

 \section{Introduction}

-The notion of dialgebras was introduced by J.-L. Loday while studying the periodicity phenomena in algebraic $K$-theory \cite{loday}.
+The notion of dialgebras was introduced by J.-L. Loday \cite{loday} while studying the periodicity phenomena in algebraic $K$-theory.
 The associative dialgebras or simply dialgebras are generalizations of associative algebras, whose structure is determined by two associative operations interwined by some relations.
-A (co)homology theory of dialgebras using the planar binary trees has been introduced by Loday and dialgebra (co)homology with coefficients was introduced by A. Frabetti in \cite{Frab}.
+A (co)homology theory of dialgebras using the planar binary trees has been introduced by Loday and dialgebra (co)homology with coefficients was introduced by A. Frabetti \cite{Frab}.

 In a series of papers, the deformations of associative algebras was developed by Gerstenhaber \cite{G1, G2, G3, G4, G5}.
-Later following his theory deformations of other algebraic structures have been extensively studied in many research articles, see \cite{NR, NR2} and also references there in.
+Later following his theory deformations of other algebraic structures have been extensively studied in many research articles, see \cite{NR, NR2, GS} and also references there in.
 For every one-parameter formal deformations there is a controlling cohomology.
 For example, the Hochschild cohomology controls deformations of associative algebras, Chevalley-Eilenberg cohomology for Lie algebras, and Harrison cohomology for commutative algebras.

-The notion of oriented algebra is introduced by Koam and Pirashvili in \cite{KP18}.
-This new types of algebras generalize associative algebras.
-The authors developed a cohomology theory of oriented algebras.
-This cohomology is an equivariant version of Hochschild cohomology.
+The notion of an oriented algebra was introduced by Koam and Pirashvili \cite{KP18} with aim to develop the equivariant version of Hochschild cohomology.
+Oriented algebras generalize both $G$-algebras and involutive associative algebras.
+The authors developed a cohomology theory of oriented algebras and showed how extensions and deformations are related to the cohomology.

-In the present paper, we introduce a notion of oriented dialgebra, which generalize the concept of oriented algebra.
-We mix standard chain complexes of group cohomology \cite{quillen} and associative dialgebra cohomology \cite{anita gm} to develop a cohomology theory for oriented dialgebra.
+Algebra with involution plays an important role in the study of algebras arising in the geometric contexts \cite{braun, costello, LV}.
+In the present paper, we introduce a notion of oriented dialgebra, which is to oriented algebra as a dialgebra is to an associative algebra.
+Oriented dialgebra is more general than $G$-algebra and involutive dialgebra.
+Let $\textbf{ODias}$ be the category oriented dialgebras.
+We discuss about the free object in the category $\textbf{ODias}$.
+Similar to the non-oriented case, we establish a commutative diagram of functors between categories in the oriented setting.
+We mix the standard chain complexes of group cohomology \cite{quillen} and associative dialgebra cohomology \cite{anita gm} to develop a cohomology theory for oriented dialgebra.
+In the construction of oriented dialgebra cohomology we use mirror images of planar binary trees.
 We show how cohomology of oriented dialgebras classifies the singular extensions of oriented dialgebras.
-We also introduce a one-parameter formal deformations for oriented dialgebra.
-We study how cohomology is related to the deformation of oriented dialgebras.
+We also introduce a one-parameter formal deformation for oriented dialgebra which deforms both the multilications and the orientation and show how our cohomology controls the deformation of the oriented dialgebra.